FezzedOne/xHatter/README.md

 ```

   This parameter is also supported on hats.
-- Fixed various crashes in the Lua script.
+- Fixed various potential crashes in the Lua script.
+- If you're using xStarbound, OpenStarbound or StarExtensions, characters' original hair properties are saved when a base head item is set via the **Head Setter** and restored if the base item is later removed.

 ## xStarbound-only features